CaioGrossi/solias/README.md

 Personal CLI command launcher.
 Run `solias`, browse a table of registered commands, pick one with arrow keys, fill in any placeholders, and it runs in your shell.
-Build with Claude Code Opus 4.6
+Built with Claude Code Opus 4.6

 ## Install